the-turing-way/the-turing-way/book/website/collaboration/remote-collab/remote-collab-conferences.md

   - Details on the tools that will be used for connecting
   - Sponsors (if any)
   - Registration details and deadline (if already available)
+  - Call for Proposals and guidelines for submitting content

 ### Community participation and accessibility